 Are unread emails really the best use of your marketing budget?

-With digital marketing becoming the leading investment for flourishing businesses, is the online marketplace where you should be spending your hard-earned cash, or is it just as crowded as its offline counterpart?
+With digital marketing becoming the leading investment for flourishing businesses, is the online marketplace where you should be spending your hard-earned cash?
+Or is it just as crowded as its offline counterpart?

 What actually differentiates online marketing from offline marketing when it comes to the high volume approach?

-Well, first and foremost let’s address the element of hope which is present in both marketing styles.
+Let’s address the element of hope that is present in both marketing styles.
 When it comes to running a traditional mass email shot we would always suggest knowing the legalities of doing so, the internet aims to unveil the anonymous much more stringently than the real world therefore knowing the laws in place and following them to the letter, is certainly advised.
 But…Even with GDPR in place, and companies sticking to the rules, does it actually mean those who once shopped with you, or accessed the deal you were publicising still want to buy from you?
-In short, no. No it doesn’t.
+No, it doesn’t.

 Mailchimp’s free portal comes with a 2000 contact limit or a monthly send of 10,000 emails.
-Of course, this is to make sure bigger businesses pay their way when it comes to using the website but also for us it really promotes a ‘less is more’ attitude to marketing.
-Target your well thought out content to those who are still interacting, those opening your emails should see more of what you have to offer and those who are clicking through to your website should be turned into custom by any savvy marketeer.
+This is to make sure bigger businesses pay their way when it comes to using the website but also for us it really promotes a ‘less is more’ attitude to marketing.
+Target your well thought out content to those who are still interacting, those opening your emails should see more of what you have to offer and those who are clicking through to your website should be turned into customers.

 A suggestion from us to end on.
 Head into the treasure trove that is your unopened emails and select a few from companies you haven’t used in a while.
 Check out what they have to offer and if it’s not for you, unsubscribe!
 It will help shave the top off your unwanted emails and also help the businesses in question get back to streamlining and selling to customers.